cp3402-students/cp3402-2021-site-cp3402-2021-group10/deployment.md

 <br>

-### Adding G10 GitHub repository to local WordPress installation
+### Connecting G10-Dynamic GitHub Repository to Local Enviorment
-Follow the steps below to add the G10 GitHub theme repository to your WordPress theme folder.
+Follow the steps below to add the  G10-Dynamic GitHub theme repository to your Local WordPress.
 <br>

 1. Navigate to your Local WordPress root directory, from there navigate to the themes folder `/wp-content/themes/`